-Getting everything in writing with your painter gives you assurance that even the minor details will be taken care of.
+Getting everything in writing with your painter gives you the assurance that even the minor details will be taken care of.

-A reliable and good painting company will also cover everything, move your prized plants and make sure that your priced possession- your car is out of spray zone.
+A reliable and good painting company will also cover everything, move your prized plants and make sure that your priced possession- your car is out of the spray zone.

 Often painters overlook such conscientious preparation because it is tedious- they, on the other hand, warn their painters to be cautious with the plants.